 Another great way to enjoy this dish is to order a stuffed chateaubriand, filled with an umami-rich combo of mushrooms and bacon.
-According to Sierra Castellano, senior director, merchandising, wine and gourmet food at Harry & David, the three-pound chateaubriand serves four to six and is “perfect for entertaining.”
+According to Sierra Castellano, Senior Director, Merchandising at Harry & David, the three-pound chateaubriand serves four to six and is “perfect for entertaining.”

 “It’s USDA choice and aged to provide a rich flavor.”
 No wonder, Castellano says, it’s a best-seller.